mehulagg/gitlab/doc/development/logging.md

 might use to index structured logs.
 GitLab.com uses Elasticsearch to index log data.

-Unless a field type is explicitly mapped, Elasticsearch will infer the type from the first instance of that field value it sees.
+Unless a field type is explicitly mapped, Elasticsearch infers the type from the first instance of that field value it sees.
 Subsequent instances of that field value with different types will either fail to be indexed, or in some cases (scalar/object conflict), the whole log line will be dropped.